 Through these activities, students acquire a clear understanding of the link between the skills they gain through their studies and social and civic responsibility.
 In this way, the Politis program aims to empower its students to become responsible, pro-active, creative, and innovative citizens, who will work towards achieving solutions to community problems.
 It also hopes to inspire them to become leaders who will employ the skills they have acquired in their academic programs to make a positive impact on their community.

 POLITIS PROGRAM REQUIREMENTS

 The Politis Program requires that undergraduates complete a total of 45 hours of service-learning activities and community volunteer work prior to their graduation.
 Students meet the requirement by participating in action service activities either individually and/or as part of their course work.

 Action Service: Action service may involve hours of volunteer service, non-profit fund raising, and community activism.

-Individual Action Service: The undergraduate student in collaboration with the Politis coordinator, the Student Affairs Director and the Director of General Education arranges to fulfil the Politis hours in the appropriate sites.
+Individual Action Service: The undergraduate student in collaboration with the Politis coordinator arranges to fulfil the Politis hours in the appropriate sites.

 Action Service through Courses: Course instructors may include in their course civic engagement activities related to the specific course.